-- 16 The Appellant must set out clearly and concisely the grounds for the appeal.
-17 When an application for an appeal is received, the awarding body will decide whether it will be accepted or not.
-18 The decision whether to accept the application for an appeal is based on: the validity of the grounds for the appeal as put forward by the Appellant; whether a clerical re-check, a review of marking or a review of moderation has already been completed: the timescale of the application.
+- 18 The decision whether to accept the application for an appeal is based on: - the validity of the grounds for the appeal as put forward by the appellant; - whether a clerical re-check, a review of marking or a review of moderation has already been completed; - the timescale of the application.

 If an application for an appeal is accepted, the appeal will move to the preliminary stage.

-If an application for an appeal is not accepted, the reason(s) for this will be aiven What happens during the preliminary stage of an appeal?
-19 The preliminary stage involves a consideration of the case by an awarding body officer who has not had any previous involvement with or personal interest in the matter.
-This stage will include consideration of the written submission from the Appellant.
-20 After the preliminary stage the case will either be not upheld or upheld in whole or in part.
-21 I If the case is upheld, any necessary further work on the candidates' scripts or results will be undertaken.
-Any such work will always be carried out in full compliance with regulatory and awarding body requirements and inter-board JCQ-agreed procedures.
-22 The preliminary stage outcome letter with reasons will be sent to the Appellant.
+If an application for an appeal is not accepted, the reason(s) for this will be given.

+What happens during the preliminary stage of an appeal?

+- 19 The preliminary stage involves a consideration of the case by an awarding body officer who has not had any previous involvement with or personal interest in the matter.
+This stage will include consideration of the written submission from the appellant. - 20 After the preliminary stage the case will either be not upheld or upheld in whole or in part. - 21 If the case is upheld, any necessary further work on the candidates' scripts or results will be undertaken.
+Any such work will always be carried out in full compliance with regulatory and awarding body requirements and inter-board JCQ-agreed procedures. - 22 The preliminary stage outcome letter, with reasons, will be sent to the appellant.
 The letter will also detail the next available stage of the appeals process.
-Following the preliminary stage, the Appellant may pursue the appeal to a hearing.
-The Appellant is the head of centre or private candidate who submits the appeal.
-Appeal hearings 23 Where the Appellant wishes to proceed to the next stage of the appeal (a hearing), they must send a written request for an appeal hearing to the relevant awarding body.
-The Appellant should check the specific arrangements for submitting appeals, on the relevant awarding body's website.
-A list of the awarding bodies' contact details is provided in Appendix A, page 21.
-The JCQ form Application for an appeal can be used (see page 18). - 24 A request for an appeal hearing must be made within 14 calendar days of receipt of the preliminary appeal outcome letter.
-Awarding bodies will usually reject appeals made outside of this timescale.
+Following the preliminary stage, the appellant may pursue the appeal to a hearing.

+The appellant is the head of centre or private candidate who submits the appeal.